 Fit the wick into your empty jar using the Blue Tak or a specialty candle making glue tab.
 It goes on the bottom of the sustainer and the chopsticks will help you press it onto the bottom of the jar.
 Then use the chopsticks to center the wick on top.

 Cool the wax to 130°F (54°C) and then add the essential oil.
-5g of one into one pot, and 5g of the other into the other.
+Twenty grams (1 tsp) of one into one pot of wax, and twenty grams (1 tsp) of the other into the other.
 Mix well with the wooden skewers and then decide which color you want for the bottom of your candle.
 Pour half of the wax from that pan into the jar and allow to cool.
 You can speed up the next steps by popping the candle in the fridge.